karmacoma/lisk-rake/README.md

 # Lisk Rake

 Lisk Rake is a node deployment and management tool for [Lisk](https://lisk.io/).
-It provides a command-line interface from which delegates can manage nodes remotely from a local machine, allowing delegates to seamlessly install, upgrade and monitor their nodes, securely and efficiently, using just a few simple commands.
+It provides a command-line interface from which delegates can manage nodes remotely from a local machine, allowing delegates to seamlessly install, upgrade and monitor them using just a few simple commands.

 ## Installation